k8ssandra/management-api-for-apache-cassandra/management-api-agent-hcd/README.md

 ## Docker image builds

-OUT OF SCOPE: At the moment, no HCD imnages are being built as part of this project.
+OUT OF SCOPE: At the moment, no HCD images are being built as part of this project.
 They are built from the BDP repo currently.

 ### Building HCD images locally

-OUT OF SCOPE: At the moment, no HCD imnages are being built as part of this project.
+OUT OF SCOPE: At the moment, no HCD images are being built as part of this project.
 They are built from the BDP repo currently.

 If you have access to the BDP repository, you can build an image from the `7.0-dev` branch.
 Use the following from the BDP repository root: